Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 Coverage: December 2006 - June 2025 (18.5 years)

-Companies: 1,700+ -listed stocks including delisted companies (minimizes survivorship bias)
+Companies: 1,700+ stocks trading on NSE including delisted companies (minimizes survivorship bias)

 Data Points: Monthly adjusted prices, market cap, turnover, fundamental ratios